 Society of Hispanic Professional Engineers; National Society

-of Black Engineers; Associated Engineering Student Council
+of Black Engineers and Associated Engineering Student Council.

 These organizations participate in many events throughout the year.
 Becoming active in any of these organizations will give you opportunities to develop your leadership skills and your ability to interact with others who have similar interests.
 Working on special projects such as the solar powered car will develop your "hands-on" skills and allow you to compete with students from universities in other states and countries.
 In addition, SDSU offers a rich variety of social, recreational, cultural, and athletic activities throughout the academic year.

 Engineers earn considerably more than other graduates who begin a career with a Bachelor of Science degree.
 Employment offers vary by region, company, and amount of experience.
 San Diego has many large telecommunications and electronic firms that employ electrical and computer engineers.
 Career Services at SDSU manages cooperative education and internship programs, helps students to improve their job-hunting skills, and provides opportunities for graduating students to interview with companies.

 To further explore career options in this field, visit the Career Services Web site for more information.